Coronavirus Resources for Breastfeeding Families

 Lactation Support During the Coronavirus Pandemic

-We are continuing to offer virtual, office and in-home lactation consults during the coronavirus pandemic.
+During the Covid-19 pandemic we never stopped offering virtual, office and in-home lactation consults.
 Breastfeeding is essential to the health and well being of mothers and babies, and it's never more important than during times of crisis or health emergencies.
 Breastfeeding provides food security.
 It is always readily available without needing a trip to the store or worrying about a shortage of formula.
 Breastfeeding is also psychologically protective for both mother and baby, as it provides hormones that promote relaxation and bonding during stressful times.